booo/node-bitcoin-p2p/doc/run.md

   * `-c` <file>, `--config`=<file>:
     Path to config file.

+  * `--connect`=<setting>:
+    Changes the network connection mode for this node.

+    Valid values are:

+    _localhost:8333_:
+    Connect to a single node (and allow no other connections).
+You can also enter multiple hosts, separated by commas.

+    _p2p_:
+    Use bootstrapping to connect to the open peer-to-peer network.

+    _auto_:
+    Check if localhost:8333 is available and if so, disable bootstrapping and use localhost as the only connection.
+Otherwise use p2p mode. (default)

   * `--addnode`:
     Add a node to the pool of known peers.

   * `--forcenode`:
     Force maintaining a connection to this node always.
-This option acts independently from `--connect`, meaning even if the node is in proxy mode (single connection) it will maintain connections to `--forcenode` peers in addition.
+This option override any settings from --connect, meaning even if the node is in single connection mode it will maintain connections to --forcenode peers in addition.

   * `--nolisten`:
     Disable incoming connections.